::: Our Mission ::: Sources :::

-You *always* have many options, no matter your level.
+You *always* have many options, no matter your education or skill level.

 Whether working on a GED or English, a degree program, just graduated or just looking for a job, you always have many possibilities.